Japan Air Lines Flight 123: Aftermath and legacy

+In 1989, a McDonnell Douglas DC-10 serving United Airlines Flight 232 experienced a similar total loss of hydraulic pressure after suffering an uncontained engine failure while flying over the Midwestern United States.
+United Airlines check pilot Dennis Fitch, who was aboard Flight 232 as a passenger, had studied the case of Japan Airlines 123 and had practiced similar scenarios in a flight simulator.
+This experience enabled him to assist the flight crew in making a controlled crash landing at Sioux Gateway Airport in Sioux City, Iowa, directly contributing to the survival of 184 of the 296 people on board.

 In 2009, stairs with a handrail were installed to facilitate visitors' access to the crash site.
-Japan Land, Infrastructure, Transport, and Tourism Minister Seiji Maehara visited the site on August 12, 2010, to remember the victims.
+On August 12, 2010, for the 25th anniversary of the accident, Japan Land, Infrastructure, Transport, and Tourism Minister Seiji Maehara visited the site to remember the victims.
 Families of the victims, together with local volunteer groups, hold an annual memorial gathering every August 12 near the crash site in Gunma Prefecture.

-The crash led to the 2006 opening of the Safety Promotion Center, which is located in the Daini Sogo Building on the grounds of Haneda Airport.
+The crash led to the 2006 opening of the Safety Promotion Center, which is located on the grounds of Haneda Airport.
 This center was created for training purposes to alert employees to the importance of airline safety and their responsibility to ensure safety.
 The center has displays regarding aviation safety, the history of the crash, and selected pieces of the aircraft and passenger effects (including handwritten farewell notes).
-It is open to the public by appointment made two months before the visit.
+It is open to the public by appointment.

-The captain's daughter, Yoko Takahama, who was a high-school student at the time of the crash, went on to become a flight attendant for Japan Air Lines.
+The captain's daughter, Yoko Takahama, who was a high-school student at the time of the crash, went on to become a JAL flight attendant.

-Japanese banker Akihisa Yukawa had an undisclosed second family at the time he died in the crash.
-(His wife had earlier suffered severe brain injuries.)
-His girlfriend, Susanne Bayly, was pregnant with their second daughter at the time of the crash; she subsequently returned to London, where Yukawa and she had met, bringing with her their daughters.
-To avoid embarrassment to Yukawa's family, she accepted a settlement of £340,000, rather than claiming under the airline's compensation scheme.
-In 2002, the airline made a payment of an undisclosed amount to enable the daughters, Cassie and Diana, to complete their educations.

-On June 24, 2022, an oxygen mask belonging to Japan Air Lines Flight 123 was found near the crash site during road repair work.
+On June 24, 2022, an oxygen mask belonging to Flight 123 was found near the crash site during road repair work.
 The discovery came nearly a year after engine parts were also found in the same area.

+In 2024, the 39th anniversary day climb was joined by JAL's President and CEO Mitsuko Tottori, who began her career with the airline as a flight attendant in 1985, the year of the Flight 123 accident.
+Speaking with reporters at the event, Tottori said, "I renewed my awareness that there should be no compromise in safety."